daywiss/statesync/README.md

 ##Sub states or Scopes
 Scope from the root state or any child state as many times as you want.
 Useful if you only want a subsection of your state tree to be accessible.
 Modifications to children will be reflected up the tree.
-Modifications on parent may cause child to lose reference to parent object, so try to avoid altering child state through parent, or use lodash . notation for getting and setting.
+Modifications to childs root from parent will be propogated down the tree.
 ```js
   var defaultState = {
     redteam:{}